 2. Nature’s Toothbrush

 It’s not immediately obvious what’s going on with this “Nature’s Toothbrush” button.
 A red blob with black crosshatching?
 How do you brush your teeth with that?
 Look closely, though, and you’ll see the shape of an apple– stem at the top, glints of white highlights on the skin– begin to emerge.
-If this button is to be believed, perhaps the old adage should be changed to; An apple a day keeps the dentist away, but if you actually need the dentist service you can contact Asecra dentristy to solve the issue.

 3. Avoid the Noid

 People of a certain age (30 and older, probably) may remember the Noid, the Domino’s Pizza’s mascot during the mid- to late-80’s.
 The Noid represented the difficulty getting a pizza delivered in 30 minutes or less– as in, avoid the Noid (a-nnoyed) but ordering from Domino’s instead.

 These days, the Noid is just one of many nearly-forgotten mascots (7-UP Spot, Mac Tonight moon, we’re looking at you), but the button lives on.

 4. Yum!
 Yum!